Vicente del Bosque

-Vicente del Bosque González, 1st Marquess of Del Bosque (/es/; born 23 December 1950) is a Spanish retired football manager and former player.
-He is regarded as one of the greatest managers of all time and is to date the only football manager to have won the World Cup, the Champions League, the European Championship and the Intercontinental Cup.
+Vicente del Bosque González, 1st Marquess of Del Bosque (/es/; born 23 December 1950) is a Spanish former football manager and player.
+Regarded as one of the greatest managers of all time, he is to date the only football manager to have won the World Cup, the Champions League, the European Championship, and the Intercontinental Cup.

-After taking over from Luis Aragonés – who had led Spain to European success at UEFA Euro 2008 – del Bosque went on to lead the national team to win their first-ever FIFA World Cup in 2010, and then to retain their European Championship in 2012.
-Del Bosque coached Real Madrid from 1999 to 2003, which was one of the most successful periods in the club's modern era.
+After taking over from Luis Aragonés – who had led Spain to European success at UEFA Euro 2008 – del Bosque led the national team to their first FIFA World Cup in 2010, and then to retain their European Championship in 2012.
+Before that, Del Bosque coached Real Madrid from 1999 to 2003, one of the most successful periods in the club's modern era.
 During his playing career, del Bosque made over 400 appearances for Real Madrid, winning five La Liga titles and four Copas del Rey.
 He played internationally with the senior Spain national team on 18 occasions.

 Playing career

 As a player, del Bosque was a midfielder who played in La Liga 441 times with 30 goals.
 This career included spells at Castilla CF, Córdoba, Castellón and Real Madrid.
 He won five league titles (1974–75, 1975–76, 1977–78, 1978–79, 1979–80) and four Copa del Rey titles (1973–74, 1974–75, 1979–80, 1981–82) with Real Madrid.
-He was also part of the Real Madrid team that lost to Liverpool in the 1981 European Cup Final.
+He was also part of the Real Madrid team that lost to Liverpool in the 1981 European Cup final.
 Internationally, del Bosque received 18 caps with the Spain national team, scoring one goal.
 He appeared for Spain at UEFA Euro 1980, which would be disappointing for Spain as it exited at the group stage of the competition.